-There it was buried in a warren of tunnels and mines created by the Nazis.
-The train is rumoured to hold up to 300 tonnes of gold, jewels, weapons, and masterpieces.
+Finally, it was buried in a warren of tunnels and mines created by the Nazis.
+The train is rumored to hold up to 300 tones of gold, jewels, weapons, and masterpieces.

 In 2016, a group of enthusiasts began construction of a full-size replica of a Nazi armored train in an old paper mill located about 15 km from the site of the Koper and Richter embankment dig.